Chicken Broccoli Rice Casserole

 Refrigerator

 - This casserole can be assembled ahead of time and refrigerated for up to 2 days prior to baking.
-Let it sit out for 30 minutes prior to baking or add 15 minutes to baking time.
+Let it sit out for 30 minutes prior to baking and add 15 minutes to baking time.

 Freezer: